web3bothub/nodepay-bot/README.md

 You can buy proxies from [ProxyCheap](https://app.proxy-cheap.com/r/ksvW8Z) or any other proxy provider.

+> It seems that the official has restricted that a maximum of 10 nodes are valid for one account.
+So please don't configure too many proxies for each account.
+It is recommended to have a maximum of 10.

 ### Running the Bot with Docker (not ready)

 1. Create a text file named `proxies.txt` with the desired proxy URLs.
 Ensure each URL is in the format: